naziah28/hello_git/README.md

 # hello_git
-demo run for git usage
+demo run for git usage from the develop branch